VueGWT/vue-gwt/docs-source/book/essential/the-vue-instance.md

 As a convention, we often use the variable `vm` (short for ViewModel) to refer to our Vue instances.

 Vue.js requires options to configure your Vue instance.
-Vue GWT generate those for you based on your `VueComponent` class and various annotations.
+Vue GWT generate those for you based on your `@Component` class and various annotations.

 In Vue.js it's possible to extend the Vue default constructor to generate several Components with the same options.
 In Vue GWT we use the Factory design pattern: